SEMINAR HISTORY OF INNOVATION AND ECONOMIC GROWTH

 The topics of the course include: discussion of the micro and macro “dimensions” of innovation; technological and organizational innovation and industrial development (forms of enterprise, new industries; their evolution); techno-energetic paradigms and business cycles; financial innovation and economic growth/crises; regulation and institutional change.

-The course follows a seminar format, with introductory lectures, and lively discussion and exchange.
-Students will attend class regularly and do the readings, that they are expected to discuss and – occasionally – to present.
+The course (40 hours) follows a seminar format, with introductory lectures, and lively discussion and exchange.
+Students will attend class regularly and do the readings, that they are expected to discuss and – occasionally – to present to the class.
 In the second part of the course students will write, present and discuss an individual project (15-20 pages academic paper) on a topic agreed upon with the lecturer.

 A detailed list of readings will be provided at the beginning of the course.
-Lectures’ slides as well as students’ papers and presentations will be posted on the course webpage (Moodle) during the course.
+Both the readings and the lectures' slides are available to students on the e-learning platform (Moodle).

 Cerchi il programma?
 Potrebbe non essere ancora stato caricato o riferirsi ad insegnamenti che verranno erogati in futuro.